tursodatabase/libsql-c/examples/batch/README.md

 # Batch

-This example demonstrates how to use libsql to execute a batch of SQL statements.
+This example demonstrates how to use libSQL to execute a batch of SQL statements.

 ## Building